 - a.
-Trash receptacles shall not be located within the front yard. - a.
-Trash receptacles shall be consolidated to minimize the number of collection sites, and located so as to reasonably equalize the distance from the buildings or projects they serve. - b.
-Trash receptacles and enclosures shall be located away from public view insofar as possible. - c.
-Trash receptacles and enclosures shall be situated so that they do not cause excessive nuisance or offense to occupants of nearby buildings. - d.
+Trash receptacles shall not be located within the front yard. - b.
+Trash receptacles shall be consolidated to minimize the number of collection sites, and located so as to reasonably equalize the distance from the buildings or projects they serve. - c.
+Trash receptacles and enclosures shall be located away from public view insofar as possible. - d.
+Trash receptacles and enclosures shall be situated so that they do not cause excessive nuisance or offense to occupants of nearby buildings. - e.
 Concrete pads of appropriate size and construction shall be provided for receptacles or groups of receptacles.
-Concrete aprons shall also be provided for bin loading. - e.
+Concrete aprons shall also be provided for bin loading. - f.
 For storage of recyclable materials, the enclosure area and pad size shall be increased to amply accommodate the extra materials and their receptacles.

-Sec.
+SEC.
 11.7.
-Fences and walls.
+FENCES AND WALLS.

-11.7.1 Residential fence standard.
-All fences must comply with the fence provisions of the Westland City Code.

-11.7.2 Nonresidential fence height limit.
+- 11.7.1 Residential fence standard.
+All fences must comply with the fence provisions of the Westland City Code. - 11.7.2 Nonresidential fence height limit.
 No fence or wall shall be erected, placed, or maintained along a lot line on any nonresidentially zoned property, to a height exceeding eight feet.

-Sec.
+SEC.
 11.8.
-Signs.
+SIGNS.